benb0jangles/Air_Quality_monitor/README.md

 ## Installation (non-iot version- no wifi or thingspeak connectivity, just oled display)

 ### Direct Binary Upload:
-If you just want to get the monitor running without compiling code:
+If you just want to get the monitor running without wifi connectivity features:

 1. Download `esp32c3supermini_scd41_sgp41_pms5003_oled_no_IOT.ino.bin` from this repository
 2. Connect your ESP32-C3 Super Mini to your computer